zkutasi/homelab/basics/README.md

 - `setup-scripts.yaml` - Some hosts have developed bash scripts.
 Distribute them.
 - `setup-ssh.yaml` - Set up on each host a public-private SSH key for the default (hopefully non-root) user
 - `setup-vim.yaml` - Configure vim with defaults

-To run all of them, there is a wrapper playbook as well (`setup-basics.yaml`).